When Do You Need Emergency Dental Care?

 1) Your Tooth Hurts All The Time

 Sometimes we get pain when eating or drinking hot or cold substances.
 That’s completely normal and the pain usually subsides fairly quickly.
 Nagging, lingering pain, on the other hand, is not normal.
-This is an indication that there is an issue that needs treating.
+This is an indication that there is an issue that needs treatment.
 Some reasons you may be experiencing constant toothache could be an abscess, a fractured tooth, an infection or something more serious.
 Don’t try to tough it out in hopes that it will disappear on its own.
 When it comes to consistent pain, it is best to go to an emergency dental clinic and get the issue looked at by a professional.

 2) You Have A Fracture